AWI-CM3/documentation_AWI-ESM/docs/first_pi_awiesm_2p1.md

 ## Submitting your first job

-At this point, you are ready to submit your first `AWI-ESM 2.1` simulation on Levante!
+At this point, you are ready to submit your first `AWI-ESM 2.1` simulation!
 We will do this in two steps:

 ````{card}
 Terminal